Expert Advice On Improving Your Home

 Reputation

-Carefully reading online reviews, checking the Better Business Bureau, and getting local references helps confirm that a company consistently delivers top-notch workmanship and great service.
-Pay attention to any complaints about poor service or faulty repairs.
+Reading online reviews, checking the Better Business Bureau, and requesting local references helps verify that a company regularly provides good workmanship and great customer service.
+Pay attention if you see numerous complaints about poor service or faulty repairs.

 Licensing and Insurance

-Choose a provider that has the right licenses, bonds, and coverage plans for liability and workers' compensation.
-Your foundation repair professional will most likely be licensed as a specialty contractor by the Utah Department of Commerce Division of Professional Licensing.
-To become licensed, a contractor needs to take a pre-licensing course, show proof of liability insurance, and, if necessary, provide proof of workers' compensation insurance.
-There may be additional requirements for contractors to do certain work with concrete.
+Choose a company that has the proper licenses, bonds, and coverage plans for liability and workers' compensation.
+Your foundation repair technician will most likely be licensed as a specialty contractor by the Utah Department of Commerce Division of Professional Licensing.
+To become licensed, a contractor is required to take a pre-licensing course, demonstrate proof of liability insurance, and, if necessary, provide proof of workers' compensation insurance.
+Contractors may have to meet additional requirements to do certain work with concrete.

 Warranties